ivoras/llmtalkie/README.md

 # llmtalkie
-A micro LLM multi-agent system for data analysis
+A micro LLM agent system for data analysis.

+You could also call it a "poor man's tool calling for random LLMs".